parthiv-dev/decentralised-trading-platform/README.md

 npm run dev
 ```

 Open your browser at [http://localhost:3000](http://localhost:3000) to interact with the dApp.
+The compilation in the terminal will only start if you open the [localhost](http://localhost:3000)!
+The compilation will take about a minute.

 ---